samtragesser/Computing-and-Machine-Learning-for-Economics/README.md

 # Computing and Machine Learning for Economics.
-Part of the curriculum of Cal Poly's Master's of Science In Quantitative Economics.
+Part of the curriculum of Cal Poly's Master's of Science in Quantitative Economics.
 Completed Fall 2021.

 ## Course Description
 This course provides an introduction to computer programming using Python.